468/heapcuts-updated/README.md

 This is a digital artwork created in collaboration with the musician/artist Jason Friedman.
 Audiovisual players mapped to the textures of 3D player objects fall from the sky piece by piece to randomly create a musical composition without a beginning or an end.
 Due to the musical nature of the piece, optimization is important; every tick counts, or the players slip out of synchronization.
+Players are consistently being loaded in the background, so there is no delay when a new one needs to be activated at the start of a new bar.

 The way the code works is as follows:

 Splashscreen